LocalCrag/LocalCragBackup/README.md

    cp config.template.yml config.yml
    ```

-2. Update the config.yml file with your setup details.
+2. Update the config.yml file with your setup details
+     - You can choose between storing backups locally or on an SFTP server.
+     - Add an email configuration to receive notifications about backup errors
 3. Build the Docker image:
    ```bash
    docker build -t localcrag-backup-tool .